CellMigrationLab/Fast4DReg/README.md

 Done!

+# Installation

+1. Download the Fat4DReg folder from this repository.
+2. Move the folder to Fiji plugins folder
+3. You will find the Fast4DReg in the plugins pull down menu.

 # Dependencies

 Fast4DReg requires the NanoJ-Core plugin and Bioformats, which can both be installed through the Fiji update site: open ImageJ and select “Update” in the “Help”-menu.